hajokirchhoff/vcpkg/docs/examples/private-patches-ports-and-libs.md

 ## Using private patches and libs
-In most cases you can use vcpkg's default version of a library right out of the box with no modifications.
-If you are happy with that, you can safely skip this document.
-But sometimes you need to make modifications, before you can include it in your project.
+If you are happy with vcpkg's default version of a library, you can safely skip this document.

-Perhaps you've discovered and fixed a bug in a library, but your patch has not yet been accepted.
-Or you need to compile a library with a specific set of compiler switches.
-Or you want to use vcpkg to share your own, closed-source library with your team.
+But if you
+- have a patch for a library, which is not yet contained in the official release or
+- need a specific set of compiler switches with your build or
+- want to share your private, closed-source library with others via the vcpkg mechanism

-In all cases you have custom "port" files and need a way to tell vcpkg to use these, rather than the build-in ones.
+then you can use any of the following mechanism to tell vcpkg to use your own "port files" instead of the official ones.

-To do so, you have a couple of different options.

 - [overlay ports](#overlay-ports), i.e. custom port files in a separate folder
 - [private fork](#private-fork) of the vcpkg repository